andrija-s/fa21-cse110-lab3/.github/ISSUE_TEMPLATE/interactive-elements.md

 ---
 name: Interactive Elements
-about: For issues with the interactive
+about: For issues with the interactive elements
 title: ''
 labels: ''
 assignees: ''